 “Sitcom of a play in a fun package.”–Sifter

-The required materials for See Jane Quit include:
+The Authorized Materials/Rehearsal Package for See Jane Quit consists of: